 In comparison, the Elite 65t’s battery life is up to 5 hours.
 The case gives you 10 more hours.
-Looking at the numbers, the Elite 85ts have better battery life.
+Looking at the numbers, the Elite 85t has a better battery life.
 Both of these earbuds also feature a quick charge of 15 minutes for an hour of audio playback.

 Other features include access to Siri, Alexa and Google Assistant for both earbuds.
 The Elite 85t is water and sweat resistant (IPX4) while the Elite 65t is water, dust and sweat resistant (IP55).
 Included with the Elite 85t when purchased is a wireless-enabled charging case that will work with any Qi-certified chargers.

-If you are looking for a pair of budget wireless earbuds, the Jabra Elite 65ts are a good choice.
+If you are looking for a pair of budget wireless earbuds, the Jabra Elite 65t is a good choice.
 However, if you want the better earphones overall, you should wait for the Elite 85t.

 The Jabra Elite 85t is the better wireless earbuds overall, however, it does come at a higher price.
 Its features include ANC, wireless charging capability, USB-C, improved comfort, bigger drivers, longer battery life and many more.
 For the price, the Elite 85t earbuds are very much worth it.

 The Jabra Elite 65t is better for people on a budget or those that don’t want to pay a premium for wireless earbuds.
 It’s got decent sound, good connectivity, decent battery life and it’s very affordable.